 The Human Services Standards (gazetted as Department of Health and Human Services Standards) represent a single set of service quality standards for department funded service providers and department-managed services.

-The Standards comprise the department’s four service delivery standards and the governance and management standards of a department endorsed independent review body.
+The Standards comprise of five standards: the department’s four service delivery and governance and management standards of a department endorsed independent review body.

 Service delivery standards